 Formatting your soil test report(s)

-Your soil test report needs to be uploaded as a .csv Excel spreadsheet file.
-If you received your soil test report as a PDF file or in a similar format, enter that data into an Excel spreadsheet and save that as a .csv file.
+Your soil test report needs to be uploaded as a .CSV Excel spreadsheet file.
+If you received your soil test report as a PDF file or in a similar format, enter that data into an Excel spreadsheet and save that as a .CSV file.
+Your .CSV file should include the following columns: Grower, Field ID, Sample ID, Sample Depth, and Date.
+Having your data sorted into these columns will help FarmQA easily map your data to your fields

 - Click on the Soil